-A pivot table allows you to organize, sort, manage, and analyze large data sets in a dynamic way.
+A pivot table allows you to organize, sort, manage and analyze large data sets in a dynamic way.
 Pivot tables are one of Excel’s most powerful data analysis tools, used extensively by financial analysts around the world.
-In a pivot table Excel essentially runs a database behind the scenes, allowing you to easily manipulate large amounts of information.
+In a pivot table, Excel essentially runs a database behind the scenes, allowing you to easily manipulate large amounts of information.

 Below is a step by step guide of how to insert a pivot table in Excel:

-In step two you select the data you want to include in the table and then on the Insert Tab on the Excel ribbon locate the tables Group and select Pivot Table, as shown in the screenshot below.
+In step two, you select the data you want to include in the table and then, on the Insert Tab on the Excel ribbon, locate the tables Group and select Pivot Table, as shown in the screenshot below.

-When the dialog box comes up, ensure the right data are selected and the decide if you want the table to be inserted as a new worksheet, or located somewhere on the current worksheet.
+When the dialog box comes up, ensure the right data are selected and then decide if you want the table to be inserted as a new worksheet, or located somewhere on the current worksheet.
 This is entirely up to you and your personal preference.

 Once you’ve completed step two, the “PivotTable Fields” box will appear.
 This is where you set the fields by dragging and dropping the options that are listed as available fields.
 You can also use the tick boxes next to the fields to select the items you want to see in the table.

-To sort the date, click on the autosort button (highlighted in the image below) and then click “more sort options” to pick the various criteria you can sort by.
+To sort the date, click on the autosort button (highlighted in the image below) and then click “more sort options” to pick from the various criteria you can sort by.

-Another option is to right click anywhere in the table and then select Sort, and then “more sort options”.
+Another option is to right-click anywhere in the table and then select Sort, and then “more sort options”.

-In the image below you can see how, by dragging the “channel” category from the list of options down to the Filters section, all of a sudden an extra box appears at the top of the pivot table that says “channel” indicating the filter has been added.
+In the image below you can see how, by dragging the “channel” category from the list of options down to the Filters section, all of a sudden an extra box appears at the top of the pivot table that says “channel”, indicating the filter has been added.

 Next, we can click on the filter button and select the filters we want to apply (as shown below).